leynos/crate-tools/docs/lading-design.md

     - Run `cargo check --all-targets` for the entire workspace.
     - Run `cargo test --all-targets` for the entire workspace.

+    Implementation detail: the command now uses `shutil.copytree` to clone the workspace into a temporary directory, skipping `.git` metadata and the `target` directory to minimise copy time while still reproducing source state.
+Both cargo commands run from inside the clone via `plumbum`, and any non-zero exit aborts the workflow with the captured stderr.
+Before cloning the repository, `git status --porcelain` verifies that the working tree is clean; operators can pass `--allow-dirty` to bypass the cleanliness guard when they intentionally want to exercise uncommitted changes.
+For testing and controlled environments the helper honours the `LADING_USE_CMD_MOX_STUB` environment variable: when present the pre-flight invocations contact the cmd-mox IPC server instead of spawning real processes.
+Each subcommand is encoded as `cargo::<name>` so that behavioural tests can record expectations without interfering with the `cargo metadata` stub used elsewhere.

 3. **Iterate and Publish:** For each crate in the determined order:

     - **Patch Handling (per-crate)**: If strip_patches is "per-crate" (or is